What is the Biosphere?

 - Water: Water gets into the cracks in the rock.
 As time passes, this will widen the cracks and break them further.
 Also, a heavy water flow carries smaller rocks which collide with other rocks, leading to erosion.

 - Living organisms: Plants, algae, lichens, are different organisms which take part in the soil formation.
-The chemicals produced by lichens as well as the growth and penetration of trees roots crack in the rocks, all these mince rocks into soil.
+The chemicals produced by lichens as well as the growth and penetration of tree roots crack in the rocks, all these mince rocks into soil.

 The parent rock is rich in a variety of minerals; the above factors help to break the rocks.
 Thus, living organisms can use the dissolved mineral content in them.